What Potatoes Are Best for French Fries?

 It’s important to note that the quality of the potatoes used for French fries will significantly impact the final result.
 Look for potatoes that are uniform in size, free from blemishes and bruises, and have firm and smooth skin.

-Identify the russet potatoes by their rough and brown skin with white insides.
-Please do not mistake using fingerling potatoes, red potatoes, or new potatoes for the French fries, as they are waxy.
+Identify russet potatoes by their rough, brown skin with white insides.
+Please do not make mistakes when using fingerling, red, or new potatoes for the French fries, as they are waxy.

 Russet potatoes nutrition facts